code4it-dev/c4it-hugo/content/article/2024/111-code-coverage-must-not-be-the-target/index.md

 }
 ```

-*Case 2*: when the location does not exist in the repository, the method whould throw a `LocationNotFoundException`:
+*Case 2*: when the location does not exist in the repository, the method should throw a `LocationNotFoundException`.

 ```cs
 [Test]